Ultra high purity gases

 We have developed analytical processes with years of experience in fluorocarbon gas and specialty gas mixtures (reactive) with trace analysis of impurities in ultra-high purity gases for quality assurance.
 Many of these gases are also analyzed for trace metal impurities using ICPMS.
 Other leading-edge analytical methods such as applying novel gas chromatography calibration, detectors, methods and detector optimization, various forms of absorption and emission spectroscopy, combined with mass spectrometry are used to analyze a broad spectrum of impurities within our intermediate and finished product.
 Individual impurity specifications are reported on the certificate of analysis for every cylinder of gas.
 The data is collected and continuously analyzed for statistical quality control (SQC).
 The results of these analysis are available for evaluation and continuous improvements in our SPC for ongoing process.
 Quality, safety and environmental protection in the production, transportation and use of our products are an important part of our quality management systems and corporate philosophy.

 We have spent over 20 years evolving our strategy to meet the needs of our customers.
 We are service providers, working with you to overcome industry challenges.
 Looking for a specific gas?
 As your premier supplier of specialty gases, we have made it easy to shop by industry or by category.

-We are currently building a new Research & Development center at our Hatfield Plant Facility.
+We are currently building a new Research & Development center at our Hatfield Plant.
 Scheduled to open this year, the product development area will be equipped with many advanced capabilities, including a pilot scale high-pressure high-temperature reactor and a specialized spinning band distillation system.